amasky/ram/README.md

 ```

 ## Examples
-Training the model without LSTM
+Training the model without LSTM (takes a day with CPU)
 ![loss and accuracy](figure/ram_wolstm_log.png)